1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 A more detailed description of his project you can find in [his GitHub Repo](https://github.com/DaddySun/Smart_Home_DIY).

 ---

+### 12.6.3 Substitute for a Room Unit With UDP Communication (LAN Connection)

+FHEM forum member *"fabulous "* has built a substitute for a room unit based on the above-mentioned variant of user "Andreas29", which communicates with the BSB LAN adapter via UDP.
+An Arduino Uno including LAN shield, a 20x4 LCD and a push button are used.
+A detailed description and the corresponding code can be found [here](https://forum.fhem.de/index.php/topic,110599.0.html).

+---

 ## 12.7 LAN Options for the BSB-LPB-LAN Adapter
 Even though the wired LAN connection is definitely the best option for integrating BSB_LAN into your network, it could be necessary to create an alternative way of connection, because a full-range wired connection (bus cable or LAN cable) just isn't possible.
 Therefore some options will be mentioned in the following subchapters.